sameerahmahmood/if1-sum1-task1/README.md

 From there, one is able to access and run the python file which includes the program itself.

 ### Coding Standards
 The next part of this document outlnies coding standards which are a set of practices and guidelines one follows to ensure the highest quality code and consistency.
-Below are some examples of general coding standards:

 #### Naming Conventions
 For this section, naming conventions will be dicussed specifically for things like variables and functions.
 For variables, snake_case is the main naming convention I used for example the variable that stores how many equations to solve "total_eqs".
 The word "total" is self-explanatory.
 Then I attached an underscore after it and a shortened word for equation called "eqs" to improve readability.
 This convention also applied to function names.
 I tried to implement descriptive names and verb phrases for my variables and function names.
-Some examples include:
+Examples include:

 - user_score
 - user_answer
 - missing_var
 - operator
+- operand1
+- operand2
+- result
+- missing_var
+- true_answer
 Function name examples:
 - generate_components
 - construct_equation